Russian spy ship directed lasers at UK military pilots, Defence Secretary says

 The Russian spy ship Yantar is operating on the edge of UK waters and has directed lasers at pilots of surveillance aircraft monitoring its activities, the Defence Secretary has said.

-John Healey said Britain “is ready” to respond if the ship heads south, in a warning to Russian President Vladimir Putin.
+John Healey said Britain “is ready” to respond, with “military options” drawn up if the ship heads south, in a warning to Russian president Vladimir Putin.

 The vessel, designed for gathering intelligence and mapping crucial undersea cables, is loitering off the northern coast of Scotland, having entered wider UK waters over the last few weeks.